SRA-VJTI/Pixels_Seminar/4_cv_basics/7_blob_detection/README.md

 ---

-## Detecting the blob
 * Find the contour from the generated mask using `findContours()`

-   - What is a contour?<br>
-     Contours can be explained simply as a curve joining all the continuous points (along the boundary), having same color or intensity.
-The contours are a useful tool for shape analysis and object detection and recognition

 * Find the contour having the maximum area using `contourArea()`
 * Draw the largest contour on the frame using `drawContours()`